Mains/ Pancakes

 1

 Add 2-3 cups of water to a pot.
-Place the sweet potatoes with skin into the water, ensuring that at least 90% is covered with water.
-Place the pot on a stovetop at high heat and bring to a boil.
-Alternatively, you can also place sweet potatoes in a steamer.
+Place the sweet potatoes with skin into the water, ensuring at least 90% coverage.
+Bring the water to a boil on high heat or use a steamer as an alternative.

 2

-Sweet potatoes cook rather quickly.
-Let the sweet potatoes cook for at least 30 minutes, or until it is very soft.
-You can check this by piercing the sweet potato with a fork.
-Once thoroughly cooked, remove the potatoes from the pan.
+Cook the sweet potatoes for at least 30 minutes or until very soft.
+Check doneness by piercing with a fork, then remove from heat.

 3